LeivoSepp/Lesson-LightSensor-TSL2591/README.md

 ## Advanced sensor tuning: timing and gain
 This sensor support five different timing and three gain options.

-1. Timing: this means how many samples the sensor will take before calculating the light level.
+* **Timing**: this means how many samples the sensor will take before calculating the light level.
 Changing the integration time gives you a longer time over which to sense light.
 Longer timelines are slower, but are good in very low light situtations!
 This sensor has three parameters for timing.
-   1. 100ms the shortest measure time, use in bright light
+   * 100ms the shortest measure time, use in bright light
-   2. 200ms average measure time, use in medium light
+   * 200ms average measure time, use in medium light
-   3. 300ms average measure time, use in medium light
+   * 300ms average measure time, use in medium light
-   4. 400ms long measure time, use in dim light
+   * 400ms long measure time, use in dim light
-   5. 500ms long measure time, use in dim light
+   * 500ms long measure time, use in dim light
 ````C#
         TSL2591.INT_TIME_100MS;
         TSL2591.INT_TIME_200MS;